Tutorial¶

 >>> import sapphire

-There will be no output if everything is succesful.
+There will be no output if everything is successful.
 It is easy to get some help from inside the Python terminal.
 Just say:

 >>> help(sapphire)